CRTC Prize for Excellence in Policy Research: Terms of Reference

 How to participate

-- Articles can be submitted in either official language.
+- Articles can be submitted in French or English.

-- Participants must submit their article to the head of the selection committee (President of the CCA or their allocated representative) by the deadline set out in the annual call for papers from the CCA and as indicated on the CCA and CRTC websites.
+- Participants must submit their article to the head of the selection committee (President of the CCA or their designated representative) through email by the deadline set out in the annual call for papers from the CCA and as indicated on the CCA and CRTC websites.

 - Articles must be submitted as Word documents.

 - Only articles between 6,000 to 8,000 words (bibliography and appendices included) that adhere to a recognized scholarly presentation format will be considered.
-Please include a word count at the end.
+Please include a word count at the end of the paper.
 Submissions exceeding the word count will not be considered for the Prize.

-- All submissions must include an Abstract of no more than 100 words written in the same language as the submission that clearly answers the following questions:
+- All submissions must include an abstract of no more than 100 words written in the same language as the submission that clearly answer the following questions:

 - What is the background of this work?